Healthy Aging

 Healthy Aging Programs

-United Way Healthy Aging administers grants and manages programs that provide exceptional quality-of-life benefits to seniors, helping them stay Active, Connected and Engaged!
-The Healthy Aging portfolio currently features eight different grant streams.
-A network of 195 community-based service agencies deliver 331 Healthy Aging programs throughout British Columbia.
+United Way BC Healthy Aging administers grants and manages programs that provide exceptional quality-of-life benefits to seniors, helping them stay Active, Connected and Engaged!

-The eight provincial community grants/programs include Better at Home, Family & Friend Caregiver Supports, Social Prescribing, Therapeutic Activation Programs for Seniors (TAPS), Navigation and Peer Support, Digital Learning Program/Active Aging Plus, Men’s Sheds and Emergency Preparedness and Response.
+In 2023-24, United Way BC’s Healthy Aging portfolio oversaw seven provincial community grants and programs: Better at Home, Family & Friend Caregiver Supports, Social Prescribing, Therapeutic Activation Programs for Seniors (TAPS), Navigation and Peer Support, Digital Learning Program/Active Aging Plus, and Men’s Sheds.

-The focus is primarily on health promotion and preventive practices, while also offering seniors-centered programming and services that foster independence, social engagement, physical activity, and a sense of belonging.
+Our focus remains on health promotion and preventive practices, offering senior-centered programming and services that foster independence, social engagement, physical activity, and a sense of belonging.

 Healthy Aging Team